brocaar/chirpstack-docs/content/install/quick-install.md

 * `postgresql.automigrate` - Leave this set to true, as it only takes a moment to run at server startup, and ensures that database changes will always be applied with each upgrade.
-* `network_server.gateway.backend.mqtt.username` and
-  `network_server.gateway.backend.mqtt.password` - since the MQTT server is publicly accessible (so [LoRa Gateway Bridge](/lora-gateway-bridge/) instances can send data), it is best to have a username and password for the server here.
-  These credentials were the ones set up in the *Mosquitto authentication* step.
-* `network_server.gateway.stats.create_gateway_on_stats` - creates a gateway
-  record for the gateway when stats are seen.
-Otherwise gateway data must be populated manually using the [LoRa App Server](/lora-app-server/) UI or via the gRPC interface to [LoRa Server](/loraserver/).
-* `network_server.gateway.stats.aggregation_intervals` - defines collection time periods for
-  statistics gathering on gateways.

 Start the LoRa Server service: